Skip to main content

 3 test scenarios

-• No previous draft exists on first edit JR-document-editing-002.2
+• No previous draft exists (first edit) JR-document-editing-002.2

-• Multiple previous drafts select most recent JR-document-editing-002.3
+• Multiple previous drafts exist JR-document-editing-002.3

 Incremental Redline Generation